Zequez/logseq-vault/pages/Publishing What I Write on LogSeq.md

 - I make use of Microsoft infrastructure to host websites on Github for free.
 I also host the raw LogSeq vault for free.
 	- It as size limitations; but works well for experimenting.
 	- I'm actually already hosting [my LogSeq vault](https://github.com/Zequez/logseq-vault/) and publishing it [with the LogSeq UI](http://notes.zequez.space/)
-		- I'm feeling very excited because I'm creating the UI that I want for the [[Stuff I Want to Change in LogSeq]] and testing it live in my personal website.
 - I create a subdirectory on the LogSeq vault that uses the LogSeq files directly to create a website (rather than "exporting" it as a website, it can be made so it works "on the fly")
 	- Sort of like a LogSeq Publishing Daemon that takes your LogSeq vault and continuously generates a website from it that can be statically hosted anywhere.
 	- Here I'm taking a shot at using [Astro](https://astro.build/) to generate the website.
+- It is possible to make the website time-travel and be able to see the website evolution over time.
+- Have a welcome page to the Digital Knowledge Garden and use it as entry point to the DKG.
+-
+- ## Feelings
+	- I'm feeling very excited because I'm creating the UI that I want for the [[Stuff I Want to Change in LogSeq]] and testing it live in my personal website.
 	- I'm feeling anxious now, want to check messages, specially answer to [[Dawson]] .
 I'm somehow really convinced that he's a key to this.
-- It is possible to make the website time-travel and be able to see the website evolution over time.
-- Have a welcome page to the Digital Knowledge Garden and use it as entry point to the DKG.
+	-
 -
 - ## Features Wishlist
 	- Load markdown Logseq posts directly without having to export them